dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 The compiler-recognized member `opExpand` is itself optional.
 The rest of the change can be useful without the `opExpand` rewrite.

+The author did not include the expansion operator in the main proposal because it is not necessary for the goal of the DIP.

 ## Examples